 Who is DT Information Governance?

 DT Information Governance Ltd is a privately-owned training and consultancy company.
 I carry out these services for a range of clients and it is very important to us that I respect the privacy and protection of personal data.
 This Privacy Notice sets out how I process personal data (information) that I may collect during our work with you or when you contact us, how I will use it responsibly and how I keep it safe and secure.
-It also demonstrates my commitment to complying with the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA).
+It also demonstrates my commitment to complying with the EU and UK versions of the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA).

 DT Information Governance Ltd is the ‘Controller’ of the personal data you provide.
-As there is only one person in the company, the Data Protection Officer is Deborah Topping.
+As there is only one person in the company, the Data Protection Officer is me, Deborah Topping.
 You can contact me at email@example.com.

 What data I need